In a nutshell

 Safety in Oaxaca

-We always felt safe in Oaxaca.
-The state is one of the safest in Mexico and crime here is relatively low.
-Even walking around the city center late at night never felt unsafe.
+We never felt unsafe in Oaxaca.
+The state is one of the safest in Mexico, and crime here is relatively low — we walked through the city center late at night without any issues.

-Outside the historic center, though, we wouldn’t recommend wandering around after dark.
+In most neighborhoods outside the historic center, though, it’s best to avoid walking around after dark.

-As always, keep an eye on your bags and valuables and avoid the poorer neighborhoods of the city.
+As always, keep a close eye on your bags and valuables and steer clear of the poorer areas of the city.

 Getting There & Getting Around

-You can reach Oaxaca either by plane or by bus.
-The airport is in the south of the city and serves both domestic and international flights.
-There are no direct flights from Europe, so you’ll usually have a stopover in Mexico City.
+You can reach Oaxaca by plane or bus.
+The airport is in the south of the city and handles both domestic and international flights.
+There are no direct flights from Europe — you’ll typically connect through Ciudad de México.

-From the airport, the easiest option is to take a taxi or a private or shared shuttle straight to your hotel.
-You can book these shuttles in advance online at Oaxaca Shuttle.
+From the airport, your best bet is a taxi or a private or shared shuttle to your hotel.
+You can book shuttles in advance at Oaxaca Shuttle.

-Oaxaca is also very well connected by long-distance bus.
-The ride from Mexico City takes about 7 hours, from Puebla 5 hours and from San Cristóbal de las Casas around 12 hours.
-Keep in mind there are several different bus terminals in Oaxaca.
+Oaxaca is also well connected by long-distance bus.
+From Mexico City it takes about seven hours, from Puebla about five hours, and from San Cristóbal de las Casas about 12 hours.
+Note that Oaxaca has several bus terminals.

-Tickets are available on the ADO website.
-If that doesn’t work, you can also book through ViajoMucho or Checkmybus.
+You can book buses on the ADO website.
+If that doesn’t work, try ViajoMucho or Checkmybus.

-Once you’re in Oaxaca, the city is very walkable, which makes exploring the main places to visit in Oaxaca City super easy.
-There are also buses, colectivos (shared taxis), and regular cabs if you need them.
-City buses cost 8 MXN, which you pay directly to the driver when you get on.
+Once you’re in Oaxaca, you can reach most places on foot.
+There are also buses, colectivos (shared taxis), and regular taxis.
+Local buses cost 8 MXN — pay the driver when you board.

 Weather in Oaxaca

-The weather in Oaxaca is pleasant year-round.
-The city sits at an altitude of 1,550 meters, so daytime temperatures are usually between 25 and 30 degrees.
+Oaxaca has pleasant weather year-round.
+The city sits at an elevation of 1,550 meters, and daytime temperatures usually range between 25 and 30 degrees Celsius.

 The best time to visit is during the dry season from November to May.
-In the rainy season, you’ll get more showers and higher humidity, but since it rarely rains all day, you can still enjoy your trip and check out the best things to do in Oaxaca City.
+During the rainy season there’s more precipitation and higher humidity — but since it rarely rains all day, you can still have a great trip during that period.